consoledotdev/home/content/qa/typesense-jason-bosco.md

 Yep.
 It's just the two of us.

-We're not experts in every framework, so if there’s anyone using different web frameworks we’d love to partner to build an integration.
+Our goal is to democratize access to good instant-search technology and we could use all the help we can get.
+So if there’s anyone using different web/app frameworks and would like to use Typesense with it, we’d love to partner to build an integration.

-Similarly, more client libraries.
+Similarly, we need more client libraries.
 We recently got asked for a Rust client library.
-The community has built a Go client, a PHP client, and a .Net client.
+The community has built like a Google client, a PHP client, and a .Net client.
 Java is probably our next biggest thing, so if anyone has production level experience in these, then we’d value getting help from the community around client libraries.

 ### How did you first get into software development